 Students build math fact fluency using math websites or apps.

-Websites used in my third grade class, depending on the unit, include IXL, Front Row, Khan Academy, Quick Math, Hungry Fish, and Multiplication.com.
+Websites used in your classroom, depending on the unit, include IXL, Xtra Math, Khan Academy, Quick Math, Hungry Fish, or Multiplication.com.

 Students build math reasoning and fact fluency as they play math games.
 Providing students with game cards that have a consistent format boosts independence and engagement.